nocalhost/nocalhost.github.io/docs/config/config-spec-en.md

 :::

-The configuration of Nocalhost can be divided into three types.
+The configuration of Nocalhost can be divided into three parts.

 <br/>